 The FishPond Wind River Roll-Top is another waterproof backpack but the difference with this pack is that it features a roll-top instead of a zipper.
 Roll-tops are great for durability as there is no zip to malfunction but they do make access a bit harder and it’s tough to find the gear that sinks to the bottom of the bag.

 Like the other FishPond pack featured, this is also made from recycled fabric from ponds and its outer shell is super tough to abrasions and punctures.
 Inside you’ll find ample storage space and it features one clear stash pocket and one zippered pocket for valuables too.

-Externally there are straps for anglers to carry and an extra rod on the side of the bag and it also features webbing on the shoulder straps pus two retractor hoops that can also connect to a FishPond chest pack that is sold separately.
+Externally there are straps for anglers to carry and an extra rod on the side of the bag and it also features webbing on the shoulder straps plus two retractor hoops that can also connect to FishPond chest packs for fly fishing that are sold separately.